atanuc073/Bengali_Name_Recognition/README.md

 # Bengali Name Entity Recognition

-This a project to extract bengali names names in a bengali text.
+This a project to extract bengali names in a bengali text.

 ## Authors